Monsters vs. Aliens: Plot

-Gallaxhar sets a course for Earth to obtain the quantonium himself while the now-free Susan returns home with her new friends and reunites with her family.
-However, her companions alienate themselves from Susan's family due to their inexperience with the real world, while Derek breaks off his engagement with Susan by claiming that he cannot marry someone who would overshadow him and his career.
-Initially heartbroken, Susan finally realizes that her life was even better as a monster and she promises the other monsters to never underestimate herself again.
-Suddenly, Susan is pulled into Gallaxhar's ship by a tractor beam.
-Insectosaurus tries to save her, but is shot down by the ship and seemingly killed.
+Gallaxhar sets a course for Earth to obtain the Quantonium himself while the now-free Ginormica returns home with her new friends and reunites with her parents.
+While the monsters cause some havoc due to their lack of social experience, she tries to reunite with Derek but he breaks off their engagement, believing she would overshadow his career.
+Initially heartbroken, Ginormica soon realizes that her life was better as a monster and embraces her new self.
+Suddenly, Gallaxhar's ship arrives and uses a tractor beam to pull Ginormica on board; Insectosaurus is shot and seemingly killed when he tries to intervene.

-Onboard the ship, Susan furiously breaks free from her prison cell and chases down Gallaxhar, only to be trapped by a machine that extracts the quantonium from her body, shrinking her back to her original size.
-Gallaxhar then uses the extracted quantonium to create clones of himself in order to launch a full-scale invasion of Earth.
-Monger manages to get B.O.B, Link, and Dr. Cockroach on board the ship, where they rescue Susan and make their way to the main power core where Dr. Cockroach sets the ship to self-destruct to prevent the invasion.
-Susan personally confronts Gallaxhar on the bridge.
-With time running out, she sends the ball of stored quantonium down on herself, restoring her monstrous size and strength.
-After rescuing her friends, they flee the ship and are rescued by Monger and Insectosaurus, who has revived and metamorphosed into a giant butterfly.
+Enraged by her friend's supposed death, Ginormica quickly breaches containment and chases Gallaxhar, but he traps her in a machine that extracts the Quantonium from her body, shrinking her back to her original size.
+Gallaxhar then uses the extracted Quantonium to create clones of himself in order to launch a full-scale invasion of Earth.
+Monger manages to get B.O.B, Link, and Dr. Cockroach onto the ship, where they rescue Ginormica and make their way to the main power core where Dr. Cockroach sets the ship to self-destruct to prevent the invasion.
+Confronting Gallaxhar on the bridge as he tries to escape, Ginormica reabsorbs the Quantonium, restoring her monstrous size and strength.
+Rescuing her friends, they flee the ship and are rescued by Monger and Insectosaurus, now metamorphosed into a butterfly.
 The ship then self-destructs, killing Gallaxhar and his army.

-Returning to Modesto, Susan, B.O.B, Dr. Cockroach, Link, and Butterflyosaurus receive a hero's welcome.
-Hoping to take advantage of Susan's fame for his own career, Derek tries to get back together with her and gain an interview, but she rejects and humiliates him live on camera.
-Monger then arrives to inform the monsters that a monstrous snail named "Escargantua" is slowly making its way to Paris after falling into a nuclear reactor, resulting in the heroes taking off to confront the new menace.
+Returning to Modesto, Ginormica, B.O.B, Dr. Cockroach, Link, and Insectosaurus receive a hero's welcome.
+Hoping to give himself a career boost, Derek tries to get back with Ginormica, but she rejects and humiliates him live on TV with B.O.B swallowing Derek up and spitting him out.
+Monger informs the monsters that a monstrous snail named "Escargantua," mutated from falling into a French nuclear reactor, is slowly making its way to Paris, so the monsters head out to confront the new threat.

+In a mid-credits scene, Hathaway, pleased with Monger's work for helping the monsters save the world from Gallaxhar, promotes him to the President's senior security staff/chairman of the Joint Chiefs of Staff as his reward (also his gift to him for his 90th birthday), but Hathaway's attempt to celebrate with coffee ends with him pressing the wrong button, causing their country's nuclear arsenals to launch.
+Realizing what he did, he then asks if anyone in the audience wants to freeze his head.